 In connection with the issuance of long-term debt, we may use financial derivatives such as treasury-rate lock agreements that are recognized in AOCI and amortized over the life of the related debt.

-The results of these derivative transactions have not been material.
+The results of these derivative transactions were not material.
 We do not use derivatives for speculative or trading purposes.

 Fair values of financial instruments